STORM

 'You crazy.
 I talk to family.'

 'With an underwater multi-channel?
 Like your family lives in a sub?
 What's the code for the WT?'
-He clamps the guy's foot against his massive thigh, then positions the cutter's jaws around the base of the bugger's little toe.

 'Who you working for?
 Spetsnaz?'